 November 2011: Curtis Loftis elected State Treasurer of South Carolina.
 Turns day to day operations over to Ihor Volk.

-July 2011: Curt Loftis visits Ternopil.
+July 2011: Curtis Loftis visits Ternopil.
 The primary purpose for the ten day trip was to survey the Food Panrty Sophia, perform home visits of families we serve, and to meet with government and humanitarian officials.

 June 2011: Food Pantry Sophia closes for summer.
 Meal count surpasses 300,000 and a small celebration is held to honor another year of service.